jarnugirdhar/video-aws/README.md

 - [x] Deployment
 - [x] Email verification OTP flow for Signup

-**NOTE**: Regarding email verification, currently application uses a naive token generation (curren timestamp).
-The idea behind design was to indicate that this can be easily swapped with a secure one.
+**NOTE**: Regarding email verification, currently application uses a naive token generation (current-timestamp).
+The idea behind design is to indicate that this can be easily swapped with a secure one.